 Teamcity is a Java-based CI server group.
 TeamCity is a Server-based application that is clear and easy to get to know and has a totally dazzling system encouraged dashboard.
 TeamCity moreover gives creative progress, drill-down detail, and history information on the endeavors and game plans.

-In TeamCity an entrancing part is, Its "Shrewd CI server", Mean it may, therefore, checks work after submission, taking into account our settings.
+In TeamCity an entrancing part is Its "Shrewd CI server", which Means it may, therefore, checks work after submission, taking into account our settings.

 TeamCity furthermore reinforces the variation control structures like SVN, CVS, Git, etc.

 |In this TeamCity Tutorial, I will be discussing the following topics:|

 Teamcity is an integration tool that is written in one of the popular languages: JAVA.
 It is used to build and deploy different projects that are established by Jet brains, and it is licensed under a proprietary license.
 Build agent of TeamCity is a piece of software that listens for commands from the TeamCity server and then starts the actual building process.
 This TeamCity building agent is separately installed from the TeamCity server.